mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Child Abusers Are Getting Better at Using Crypto to Cover Their Tracks](https://www.wired.com/story/csam-sellers-monero-rise/) - Crypto tracing firm Chainalysis found that sellers of child sexual abuse materials are successfully using “mixers” and “privacy coins” like Monero to launder their profits and evade law enforcement.

 - [Glorified rice](https://en.wikipedia.org/w/index.php?title=Glorified_rice&oldid=1176811015) - Glorified rice is a dessert salad popular in the Midwestern cuisine served in Minnesota and other states in the Upper Midwest, United States and other places with Norwegian populations.
 It is popular in more rural areas with sizable Lutheran populations of Scandinavian heritage.
 It is made from rice, crushed pineapple, and whipped cream.
 It is often...

 - [Nutri-Score](https://en.wikipedia.org/w/index.php?title=Nutri-Score&oldid=1191945284) - The Nutri-Score, also known as the 5-Colour Nutrition label or 5-CNL, is a five-colour nutrition label and nutritional rating system, and an attempt to simplify the nutritional rating system demonstrating the overall nutritional value of food products.
 It assigns products a rating letter from A (best) to E (worst), with associated colors from green ...